 Indoor localisation is perhaps one of the most crucial aspects for any robotic system.
 It allows robots to interact with the world and provides a representation and understanding that can be shared with humans and other agents.
 Traditional Vision-Based Simultaneous Localization and Mapping (VSLAM) systems can provide localisation within a map that is built on-the-fly.
 However, VSLAM systems are liable to drift in terms of both pose and scale.
 They can also become globally inconsistent in the case of failed loop closures.
 Finally, even in the case of no scale drift and correct loop closures, a VSLAM system can only ever guarantee global consistency internally.
 This means that while pose estimates are globally consistent, they are only valid within the context of the VSLAM system.
-There are no guarantees, at least in vision-only systems, that we can directly map the reconstruction to the real world (or between agents).
+There are no guarantees, at least in visiononly systems, that we can directly map the reconstruction to the real world (or between agents).

-This problem is normally addressed by having a localisation system that can relate the pose of the robot to a preexisting map.
+This problem is normally addressed by having a localisation system that can relate the pose of the robot to a pre-existing map.
 Examples of global localisation frameworks include the Global Positioning System (GPS) and traditional Monte-Carlo Localisation (MCL).
 MCL has the ability to localise within an existing floorplan (which can be safely assumed to be available for most indoor scenarios).
 This is a highly desirable trait, as it implicitly eliminates drift, is globally consistent and provides a way for the created 3D reconstructions to be related to the real world without having to perform expensive post-hoc optimizations.
 Traditionally, the range-based scans required by MCL have been produced by expensive sensors such as Light Detection And Ranging (LiDAR).
-These sensors are capable of producing high density measurements at high rates with low noise, making them ideal for range-based MCL.
-However, in addition to their expense, they are large and require a lot of power.
+More recently, modern robotic platforms have used RGB-D cameras as a cheap and low-footprint alternative.
+This has made vision-based floorplan localisation an active topic in the literature.